aws/aws-cdk/packages/aws-cdk/README.md

 CDK Migrate succesfully generating an application does *not* guarantee the application is immediately deployable.
 It simply generates a CDK application which will synthesize a template that has identical resource configurations to the provided template.
-CDK Migrate does not interact with the CloudFormation service to verify the template provided can deploy on it's own, nor does it validate that any resources in the provided template are already managed in other CloudFormation Templates.
+CDK Migrate does not interact with the CloudFormation service to verify the template provided can deploy on its own, nor does it validate that any resources in the provided template are already managed in other CloudFormation Templates.
 In practice this is how CDK Migrate generated applications will operate in the following scenarios: